Bob: Hey Alice, lets play "Guess a number"

-How many guesses does Bob need in order to correctly identify Alice's number and guarantee a win?
+How many questions does Bob need to ask (non-adaptively) in order to correctly identify Alice's number and guarantee a win?

 Follow up to this problem